tatsath/FinAILabDatasets/Docs/quandl.rst

 .. note::
     Before working with this API, you will need to obtain a key from `Nasdaq Data Link <https://data.nasdaq.com/users/login>`_

+Quandl is the library used for accessing the `Nasdaq Data Link <https://data.nasdaq.com/search>`_ database, so all of the queries below follow a similar pattern that can be reproduced with any of the ID codes from the database.

 .. code:: ipython3